What Equality & Diversity means to MK College

 Having taught over 200,000 learners since we were established in 1982, we have developed an excellent network of community links in the area.
 As well as these civic relationships, our campus buildings are at the heart of the communities we serve.
 Our aim is for them to be a focus for sharing skills and resources in line with our ethos of ‘transforming lives through learning’.

 With a history of almost 40 years’ in Milton Keynes, we are excited to continue to drive investment in the area.
-In 2018 we submitted a transformative bid to launch an Institute of Technology (IoT) at the historic Bletchley Park which will teach a new generation of learners about all things digital.
+Our transformative Institute of Technology (IoT) will teach a new generation of learners about all things digital.
 An incredible group of partners, including Microsoft, KPMG and Cranfield University, are working together to put together a curriculum based entirely around the real needs of business.

 Diversity is built into the foundation of the IoT with ambitious targets to ensure this new offer creates opportunities for all - not just those 'traditionally' working in the digital sector.